mil06/gcp-mdp-demo/README.md

 ![GCP Dataprep Set Output A SS](documents/gcp%20ss/GCP%20Dataprep%20Set%20Output%20A%20SS.png)

 The edit browser can be seen below.
-By defualt the output will be sent to GCS in the form of a .csv.
+By default the output will be sent to GCS in the form of a .csv.
 We can click Edit here to modify the destination (Circled in green).

 ![GCP Dataprep Set Output B SS](documents/gcp%20ss/GCP%20Dataprep%20Set%20Output%20B%20SS.png)